 1. Intention is Everything

 Setting the intent to become more spiritual is the first step.
 That doesn’t mean that you have to become a full Wiccan, or go out and buy hundreds of crystals, or anything else.
-All it means is that you are saying that you want to learn about it and find a path that suits you.
+It means that you are saying that you want to learn about it and find a path that suits you.
 You don’t even need to tell anyone else about your new intrigue.
 However, I have found that having someone to work with always makes the journey much more enjoyable and enlightening.

 The next step is simply learning all that you can about the separate paths.
-There is no right or wrong path to choose, simply pick something that resonates with you, and learn about it.
+There is no right or wrong path to choose; simply pick something that resonates with you, and learn about it.
 If it turns out to be something that doesn’t sit with you, move on to something else.
-You may well go back to the first thing that you read about, but you also may incorporate sections of each.
+You may well go back to the first thing you read about, but you may also incorporate sections of each.
 The book, Soulcraft by Bill Plotkin Ph.D., is an excellent book to read, and it is free as an audiobook on audible.

 After a few days or a week of managing to keep your mind still for a few minutes a day, you can increase it a little.
 Do not rush.

 Spirituality is not just about the mind.
 Do not neglect your body when you are in search of your path.
 That doesn’t mean that you have to start training to run a marathon.
 All it means is to move in with spirituality at heart.
 That can be a simple thing like dancing, yoga, singing, or anything that gets your body active in a spiritual way.